 A commercial real estate lease is a contract between a tenant and a landlord; each one has specific terms, conditions, and features that are negotiated before it is signed.
 However, new and inexperienced business owners quickly discover that going through a commercial leasing process can be a challenging and drawn-out process, particularly if you’re doing business in a cutthroat city or industry.
 This is true even before the ink is dry and you start calling moving companies.

-In order to find the ideal place to make the Commercial Property Investment that meets your company’s needs and your budget, you must be prepared to handle every aspect of the entire process from beginning to end.
+To find the ideal place to make the Commercial Property Investment that meets your company’s needs and your budget, you must be prepared to handle every aspect of the entire process from beginning to end.

 What is the Commercial Leasing Process?

 A commercial property leasing process is the process of lending a premise on a lease.
-It involves two parties: a landlord and a tenant..
-The leasing process typically starts with identifying the needs of business and looking out for property that can optimally fulfil them.
-The next step is to search for the property and approach the landlord of the suitable one.
-After this, you can schedule a property viewing to assess the property and move ahead.
+It involves two parties: a landlord and a tenant.
+The leasing process typically starts with identifying the needs of the business and looking out for the property that can optimally fulfill them.

-If you are interested in the property, you can move to drafting a letter of intent.
-This letter expresses the interest of the tenant and also includes the lease terms.
-The landlord and the tenant can further negotiate the terms and conditions and finalise the lease amount.
 If both parties agree, a lease agreement can be formed and signed to seal the deal.
 It is essential to carefully read all the documents related to commercial property leasing.
 Want to know: Leasing vs. Buying commercial property: which is a better option?
 Read on for more.

 Things to know before signing a commercial lease:

-• Assess the business requirements such as location, space size, amenities, parking facility or any specific industry-related considerations.
+- Assess the business requirements such as location, space size, amenities, parking facility, or any specific industry-related considerations.

-• Conduct thorough market research to understand current rental rates, trends, and availability in your desired area.
+- Conduct thorough market research to understand current rental rates, trends, and availability in your desired area.

-• Determine your budget for leasing commercial space.
-Consider all the elements like maintenance bills, security charges etc.
+- Determine your budget for leasing commercial space.
+Consider all the elements like maintenance bills, security charges, etc.

-• Consider working with a knowledgeable commercial real estate agent who specialises in commercial property leasing.
+- Consider working with a knowledgeable commercial real estate agent who specialises in commercial property leasing.

-• Visit potential properties to evaluate their suitability for your business.
-Carefully evaluate the premise based on the time taken to commute, transportation available and much more.
+- Visit potential properties to evaluate their suitability for your business.
+Carefully evaluate the premise based on the time taken to commute, transportation available, and much more.

-• Consult a professional and qualified attorney having specialisation in commercial real estate and property leasing.
+- Consult a professional and qualified attorney having specialisation in commercial real estate and property leasing.

-• Before finalizing the lease, conduct due diligence to ensure that the property complies with all zoning and building regulations.
+- Before finalizing the lease, conduct due diligence to ensure that the property complies with all zoning and building regulations.

 9 Steps to Navigate the Commercial Leasing Process